 I was asked today about my sensemaking routine.
 I try not to talk too much about how I do things because I believe that a practice — like personal knowledge mastery — has to be personal, or it will not last.
 But perhaps I can give some details to help others find there own way.
-The question was asked during the current PKM Workshop and the next one starts on 13 January 2020.
+The question was asked during the current PKM Workshop.

 One of the things I’m trying to figure out is the most efficient workflow for moving from reading >> notes >> sensemaking >> drafts >> publishing articles.
 Right now, the pieces feel really disconnected for me, and I don’t see many people talking about their process in detail.